-Delicious bits of swordfish perfect as a starter or even as a main course with whatever you fancy.
-Breading them with wild fennel gives a refreshing touch, if you have none try dill or even some mint.
+Delicious bits of swordfish perfect as a starter or even as a second course with whatever you fancy.
+Breading them with wild fennel gives a refreshing touch which you can possibly substitute with some dill or spearmint.
 We used Ligurian Taggiasca black olives, tiny and very tasty, however any type of black olives will do.
 A quick cook in the oven and they are done.

 Serves 2-3, Preparation 10 mins, Cooking 8-10 mins